Your buying process effects how you do sales AND marketing.

 Have you heard the one about the sales guy, the marketing gal, and the CEO?

 So for you sales Jedi's out there, a question for you.
 When my client (In full disclosure- I told him I would be writing this post.), the 3rd generation owner of his small USA manufacturing firm in the southeast, said to me;

 "Don't ever worry about offending anyone here.
 You can say whatever you want to anyone."

 What precious understanding do you think it gave me???

 For you marketing mavens, a question as well.
 When he said, (and I quote verbatim- his words not mine);

 "Just because you have traffic, doesn't mean you have sales."

 What would your first gut reaction have been?
 Fear or relief?
 Dare to guess what mine was? (stay tuned for comments, I will share it, I promise, but you first.)

-For the entreprenuer or CEO reading (or listening); wouldn't you like to have my client's kind of problem of not being able to keep up with demand?
+For the entrepreneur or CEO reading (or listening); wouldn't you like to have my client's kind of problem of not being able to keep up with demand?
 Of bigger deals?
 New markets?
 Higher retention rates?
-You can by starting here.
+You can start here.